Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: Experiments

-We believe that the significant difference in performance can be attributed to the much larger scale of training data available for training the tabular foundation models at the core of TabGFM.
+\looseness=-1 We believe that the overall significant difference in performance can be attributed to the much larger scale of training data available for training the tabular foundation models at the core of \tabgfm.
 For instance, TabPFN was trained on 130 million synthetic datasets, which allows it to experience a larger data distribution.
-In contrast, the GFM pretrained on the largest number of datasets to date is a variant of TS-Mean, which was trained on nine datasets.
-While training on additional datasets does increase its performance~\cite{finkelshtein2025equivariance}, TS-Mean's average accuracy of 68.57\% remains substantially below TabGFM's mean accuracy of 74.39\% on the remaining 20 datasets.
-Given the limited number of publicly available graph datasets, we hypothesize that it is unlikely that GFMs trained solely on (real-world) graph data will be able to match the performance of TabGFM.
+In contrast, the GFM pretrained on the largest number of datasets to date is a variant of TS-Mean, which was trained only on nine datasets.
+While training on additional datasets does increase its performance \citep{finkelshtein2025equivariance}, TS-Mean's average accuracy of $68.57\%$ remains substantially below \tabgfm's mean accuracy of $74.39\%$ on the remaining $20$ datasets.
+We therefore view \tabgfm's advantage as evidence that larger and more diverse pretraining distributions, whether synthetic or real, can substantially improve downstream accuracy.